runtimeverification/proof-checker/docs/proof-language.md

         return pattern.positive(svar) and plug.s_fresh(svar)

-    # Best-effort for now, as we can't handle (plug.s_fresh(var) returns something else
+    # Best-effort for now, as we can't handle (pattern.positive(var) returns something else
-    # than intended, as positive takes svar not evar)
+    # than intended, as positive takes a set variable, not var: EVar)
     def negative(svar):
         # Both pattern and plug need to be checked, as
         # the substitution is well-formed by assumption